ngtechbro/ds-in-pidgin/queue/C/examples/README.md

 - Example 2 go demonstrates how to use linked list take implement queue.
 - Each example dey well-commented and easy to run.

-This structure go help una understand how to apply stack inside real-world matters. 🚀
+This structure go help una understand how to apply queues inside real-world matters. 🚀